Criminals released back into communities after stalled deportations

 Not only is she terrified she will run into him, she also fears he will reoffend given his complete denial of any wrongdoing.

-In December, Brazilian national Fernando Do Nascimento Barbosa was jailed for three years and four months for raping his Tinder date in 2018.
+In December Brazilian national Fernando Do Nascimento Barbosa was jailed for three years and four months' prison for raping his Tinder date in 2018.

 He claimed he did not realise her repeated cries of "no" during the assault were a signal for him to stop.